H2CO3/Sparkling/doc/tutorial.md

  * `==`, `!=`, `<=`, `>=`, `<`, `>`: comparison operators
  * `&`, `|`, `^`: bitwise AND, OR and XOR
  * `<<`, `>>`: bitwise left and right shift
- * `#`: prefix operator, takes a non-negative integer expression.
-Yields the `n`th variadic argument of the function it is used within (where `n` is the value of its operand), starting from zero.
-If the value of the integer expression is greater than or equal to the number of variadic arguments, throws an exception.
-It also throws a runtime exception if it is supplied a negative, non-integral or non-number argument.

 ## Loops